labex-labs/open-source-labs/matplotlib/matplotlib-official-examples/lab-label-subplots/intro.md

 > You can open the `label-subplots.ipynb` in WebIDE to start the exercises.
 Learn how to use [Jupyter Notebooks in VS Code](https://code.visualstudio.com/docs/datascience/jupyter-notebooks).
 > ![](https://file.labex.io/upload/u/1991/fzLMg1oHuQrI.png)
-> We can not verify your answers automatically in this lab.
+> Labby cannot automatically verify the answers because it cannot access the notebook.